 The Dictionary<TKey, TValue>.Enumerator.Current property returns an instance of this type.

 The foreach statement of the C# language (for each in C++, For Each in Visual Basic) requires the type of the elements in the collection.
 Since each element of a collection based on IDictionary<TKey, TValue> is a key/value pair, the element type is not the type of the key or the type of the value.
 Instead, the element type is .
 For example:

 The foreach statement is a wrapper around the enumerator, which allows only reading from, not writing to, the collection.

 The following code example shows how to enumerate the keys and values in a dictionary, using the structure.

-This code is part of a larger example provided for the Dictionary<TKey, TValue> class.
+This code is part of a larger example (the second example) provided for the Dictionary<TKey, TValue> class.